 With a desire to get out of Tbilisi for a day I decided a trip to the nearby city of Gori, birthplace of Stalin, would be an opportunity to test my skills at negotiating the world of Marshruktas (mini-buses).

-I had of course already reconnoitered Didube and soon was doing my best to fend off assertive taxi drivers saying the name of towns to which the adjacent mini-buses travelled.
+I had of course already reconnoitered Didube station and bus terminal and soon was doing my best to fend off assertive taxi drivers saying the name of towns to which the adjacent mini-buses travelled.
 It was with some exploration that I found the area where the vehicles for Gori departed.
 These were down the street a little way.

 Fortunately I had studied the Georgian alphabet and Gori was quite easy to decipher.
-I clambered into the three quarters full marshrukta only to be beckoned of ten minutes later to have to get off to pay.
+I clambered into the three quarters full marshrukta only to be beckoned f ten minutes later to get off to pay (some buses you pay at a window, others you pay the driver).

-As the clock neared the hour the final rush squeezed on and we were off.
+As the clock neared the hour the final rush squeezed on ( you can get 20 people on 12 seater bus even more on the bigger ones) and we were off.

 Gori is a bit like the outer suburbs of Tbilisi and the marshrukta pulled up outside the city government building.

-Having seen Stalin’s armoured train carriage on the way in I had a rough idea of where to head but used offline Google maps and the GPS on my phone to navigate my way to the Stalin Museum.
+Having seen Stalin’s armoured train carriage from the marshrukta on the way in, I had a rough idea of where to head but used offline Google maps and the GPS on my phone to navigate my way to the Stalin Museum.

 Set in an impressive building I entered the grand entry where some staff lolled about.
 No-one paid me any attention so I headed up the grand staircase red carpeted stairs to the statue of Stalin.